knocklabs/docs/pages/send-and-manage-data/users.md

 Knock will keep track of any `properties` (key/value pairs) that you send to us as _traits_ that are always merged onto a user and returned to you.

-Traits are useful for when you need to perform additional personalization on a user, like denormalizing the current plan they're on so you can use this to determine the portion of a notification they should receive.
+Traits are useful for when you need to perform additional personalization on a user, like de-normalizing the current plan they're on so you can use this to determine the portion of a notification they should receive.

 You can nest the properties you send as deeply as you like, but please remember that